ByakugaTTL/MugenSniperJKT/README.md

 ## Contributing

-If you would like to contribute to MugenSniper, please submit a pull request or join our Discord server to discuss potential changes.
+If you would like to contribute to MugenSniper, please submit a pull request or join our For more information and support, join our [Discord server](https://discord.gg/Fkh9JMj9N6).

 ## License